severygb/portfolio-severyn-gabe/README.md

 [Display 2](reports/D2-report.md) US commercial vessels are antiquated A multiway reveals a much stronger story than a data table

-[Display 3](reports/D3-report.md) Price and fuel economy are mutually exclusive This scatterplot shows the inverse relationship of these two variables
+[Display 3](reports/D3-report.md) Low price and high fuel economy are mutually exclusive This scatterplot shows the inverse relationship of these two variables

 [Display 4](reports/D4-report.md) Motorsports safety improvements are accelerating An ethical display of fatalities in racing, and the